Part 7 – Down with fast fashion

 Exploitation of resources and humanities are just a couple of the tradeoffs that come with the fast fashion industry (where the fashion industry produces items quickly to get trends from the runway to the consumer, at a low cost).
-We are so accustomed to disposal, especially in the United States—and this contributes to climate change.
-Single-use plastic, food waste, wearing a dress one time and then getting rid of it… waste is a part of our lives.
+We are so accustomed to disposal, especially in the United States—and this overconsumption contributes to climate change.
+Single-use plastic, food waste, wearing a dress one time and then getting rid of it… waste is an innate part of our lives.

 The Daunting Facts

 According to MSNBC, “10% of the planet’s carbon footprint comes from the fast fashion industry.”
 Furthermore, globally we consume 400% more new pieces of clothing than we did 20 years ago, leaving us with 80 million new pieces produced annually (The True Cost movie).

 The United States leads in new textile consumption, followed closely by Australia.

 Fast fashion is the second-largest polluter of freshwater, and much of the toxic wastewater from textile plants will make its way into waterways before ever being treated.
 Producing cotton and dying fabric uses a substantial amount of water (on average about 200 tons of freshwater is used to dye one ton of fabric).